591291-hvl/ADA525DanielG/_posts/2023-10-18-Assignment-06-Input-Output.md

 ## Result

-//retake video with tape on motors.

 <img src="{{ '/assets/images/gyro_test.gif' | prepend: site.baseurl | prepend: site.url}}" alt="Gyro test" height=400px/>

+When the breadboard is tilted forward, motors on the front side of the drone turns on.
+The more tilt the breadboard has the higher power is given to the motors.
+This also works for right/left and backwards.
+Right now tilt to power is a linear function which most likely will not be enough to stabilize the drone.

 ## Discussion

 - Remember to keep in mind upper limit for voltage for electrical components.
 There is a reason a upper limit exists, and apparently it is to prevent it from getting destroyed.
 I got reminded of this when the MPU6050 chip stopped working.
 The voltage range for the chip is 2.375V-3.46V and i had been testing it with 5V.
 Meaning that most likely it got too hot and something got destroyed.
+The day before handing in this assignment i got a new chip and everything worked like it used to, confirming that the chip got destroyed.

 - The plan was to attach the sensor on a circuit board and then build and encasing to mount on the drone, but due to time constraints and me burning the sensor this has to wait.
 So for this demostration the sensor data is being sendt over radio to the drone, and then the motors turn on by 4 different variables for power.
 The stabilization is not quite done, as the angle to power is currently a linear function but it should most likely be exponential or something of a high degree.
 If not i imagine it could wobble back and forward and worst case not give enough power to be able to prevent it from flipping.

+- Reading sensor data from the ground up is actually really complicated.
+Everything comes in on off signals and you have to convert it into bits.
+Fortunately for me the open-source community is amazing and nearly everything i need already exists.
+I used someone else's implementation to convert MPU6050 raw data to usable data saving me alot of time.
+However, doing this as an exercise in the future sounds like a good way to really gain in depth knowledge of how electrical components communicate.